-All bid-related forms can be accessed via the Championships Bid and Profile System at championships.ncaa.org.
-The deadline to submit all bit materials for preliminary rounds is Friday, Nov.
+The Championships Bid and Host Profile portal can be accessed at championships.ncaa.org.
+The deadline to submit all bid materials for this championship is Friday, Nov.
 8.

-In addition to projected ticket sales (if applicable) and game expenses, prospective hosts should include the following when completing a proposed budget:

-- Committee/site representative lodging.

-- Game officials lodging.

-- State and city taxes/fees.

-- Ticket and facility fees.

-Committees/site representative's per diem, mileage and luggage fees will be paid by the NCAA, not the host institution.
-Game officials' game fees, per diem mileage (if applicable) and luggage fees (if applicable) will be reimbursed by the NCAA via ArbiterPay.
+As a reminder, prospective hosts' budgets should include committee/site representative's lodging expense, game officials' lodging expense, state and city taxes/fees, if applicable, and any ticket fees.
+Committee/site representative's per diem, mileage and luggage fees will now be paid by the NCAA instead of the host institution.
+Game officials will be reimbursed via the ArbiterPay system for their game fees, per diem, mileage and luggage fees.